-- A set of default reports for either the whole genome, or, if the --vc-target-bed option is specified, for the target region. - Deprise of interest (coverage regions). - For each specified region, DRAGEN generates the default reports, and any optional report requested for the region.
+- ► A set of default reports for either the whole genome, or, if the --vc-target-bed option is specified, for the target region. - > Optionally, additional reports for up to three regions of interest (coverage regions).

+For each specified region, DRAGEN generates the default reports, and any optional report requested for the region.